Eradicating Poverty through “Privatized Banking”

-This ministry is living the principles that God teaches to the Israelites when they arrived at Mt.
+Hope International is living the principles that God teaches to the Israelites when they arrived at Mt.
 Sinai, and after God had just given them the 10 Commandments:

 “If you lend money to one of my people among you who is needy, do not treat it like a business deal; charge no interest.
 If you take your neighbor’s cloak as a pledge, return it by sunset, because that cloak is the only covering your neighbor has.
 What else can they sleep in?
 When they cry out to me, I will hear, for I am compassionate. — Exodus 22:25–27